Alex-Korir/alx-pre_course/0x01-git/README.md

-this is an empty read me file
+This is an empty read me file
-git status
+My name is Alex Kipkorir and i aspire to be a great software engineer.